 Each asset is allocated to the individual business unit as appropriate, based on principal use.

-Support function HCD allocation is now based on principle use of the asset and recharged as appropriate based on the same cost drivers as opex allocation.
+Support function HCD and any capitalised interest allocation is now based on principle use of the asset and recharged as appropriate based on the same cost drivers as opex allocation.